jmorris0x0/terraform-provider-k8sconnect/README.md

 - Using dynamic credentials (exec auth) instead of static tokens
 - Encrypting remote state (S3 + KMS, Terraform Cloud, etc.)

+*You should probably be doing these things regardless.*

 All `cluster_connection` fields are marked sensitive and won't appear in logs or plan output.